-If you have Surfer 14 and you have an image you want to georeference in Surfer, but you don't have the coordinates for the bottom left and top right corners, you can use internal points to calibrate the image.
+If you have Surfer 14 or 15 and you have an image you want to georeference in Surfer, but you don't have the coordinates for the bottom left and top right corners, you can use internal points to calibrate the image.
 Instructions for doing so can be found here.

 If you have Surfer 13 or an older version, and you have an image that you want to georeference, but you don't have the coordinates for the bottom left and top right corners, you can use internal points and an Excel spreadsheet to calculate the corner coordinates and georeference the image.

 With the common use of Google Earth, it is easy to download aerial image of a site or location that you are interested in.
 From Google Earth you can save an image in an unreferenced image format.
 However, these maps are of little use if you cannot add Map objects in their correct location in Surfer.
 In order to display Map objects in their correct locations, the image will need to be georeferenced to a real-world coordinate system.